mdedwards/mdeGranular/README.md

 This is mdeGranular~, a real-time, multi-channel, multi-voice, multi-transposition granular synthesis external for Max/MSP and PD.

+For archives of the various builds for each architecture, see [builds](../../builds).

+If you're having problems with Mac M1 computers (e.g. mdeGranular~: unable to load object bundle executable), open the terminal application, cd to the directory where you're keeping the external and run `codesign --force --deep -s - mdeGranular~.mxo`

 mdeGranular's binaries get continously built through GitHub Actions.
 You can find precompiled binaries readily available under this repository's [Actions](../../actions)